MrMisterMisterMister/MFM-docs/.github/COMMIT_CONVENTION.md

 # Commit Message Convention

-This document outlines the commit message and Git tagging strategy for the MultiFlexMeter Documentation project.
+This document outlines the commit message and Git tagging strategy for the Multiflexmeter Documentation project.

 ## Philosophy